-And Jesus' resurrection is evidence that we will also live forever.
-Although our physical bodies die and decompose, God will ensure that we live again (Romans 6:4-5).
+Jesus' resurrection is evidence that we will also live forever.
+Although our bodies die and decompose, God ensures that we live again (Romans 6:4-5).
 Even now, in Christ, we have new life (1 John 5:13).

-That's the rescue operation going on.
-That's what salvation means - it means something happens now, something that affects your life from now into eternity.
+That's what salvation means -something happens now that affects your life from now into eternity.
 All because of what Christ has done.
 He did it; our part is to accept it.